luandro/pdf-ocr/README.md

 A powerful TypeScript CLI tool that transforms scanned PDFs into searchable documents by:

 - Taking a PDF file input
+- Intelligently detecting and splitting pages that contain two pages side by side
+- Detecting page content type (text, image, or empty) and handling each appropriately
-- Processing each page with Mistral API's OCR capabilities
+- Processing text pages with Mistral API's OCR capabilities
+- Preserving original image-only pages and skipping empty pages
-- Optionally verifying and improving text quality with Together.ai's free LLM
+- Optionally verifying and improving text quality with Together.ai's free LLM, using previous page context
 - Reassembling everything into a searchable PDF

 Perfect for digitizing paper documents, making image-based PDFs searchable, and extracting text from scanned materials.